gpuweb/WSL/Spec/source/index.rst

 describes which pipeline stage that shader is appropriate for.
 An entry point is only valid for one type of shader stage.

 Built-ins are identified by name.
-WHLSL does not include annotations for identifying built-ins.
+WSL does not include annotations for identifying built-ins.
 If the return of a shader should be assigned to a built-in, the author should create a struct with a variable named according to to the built-in, and the shader should return that struct.